The 9 Best Swimming Holes in Gatlinburg + Insider’s Tips

 4. The Townsend Y Swimming Area

-The Townsend Y is where the Little River and the Middle Prong of Little River join.
+The Townsend Y, also known as the Townsend Wye, is where the Little River and the Middle Prong of Little River join.
 Probably the most easily accessed and popular swimming hole, this wide pool provides fun for the whole family.
 Located just after the Townsend entrance to the Great Smoky Mountain National Park, this swimming area provides plenty of water to play in.

 Insider’s tip: Visitors can also sunbathe or enjoy a great picnic on the sloping hill above the pools and watch as sightseers enter the park.